livendie/kidsgame/README.md

-# kidsgame
+# Dungeon Python Game for my kids
-A game made for my kids so I can learn Python
+A game made for my kids so I can enjoy learning Python